kenchuks44/CI-CD-with-AWS-CodePipeline/README.md

 ![Screenshot (914)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/9ef05525-9cd6-400f-9cec-2c548fb64050)

-With the service deployed successfully and running with the latest version of the container on ECR, we now test the container application by copying the LB DNS name and accessing the application via a web browser
+With the service deployed successfully and running with the latest version of the container on ECR, we now test the container application by copying the Load Balancer's DNS name and accessing the application via a web browser.

 ![Screenshot (885)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/d96908c1-f6fd-41d3-a89d-b61c9a03685e)